TarunTheo13/algorithm_training/decipher_this/README.md

 - the second and the last letter is switched (e.g. Hello becomes Holle)
 - the first letter is replaced by its character code (e.g. H becomes 72)

-Note: there are no special characters used, only letters and spaces
+Note: there are no special characters used, only letters and spaces.

 ## Examples